 Fortunately, theA52 (1) EPC proposes a definition of the invention:

-European patents are granted for any invention in any field of technology, provided that it is novel, involves an inventive step and is industrially applicable.
+European patents are granted for any invention in all technological fields, provided that it is new, that it involves an inventive step and that it is capable of industrial application.

 Thus, we saw well that there is no difficulty: invention is defined by its application (ie new and inventive thing in a technological field) and not by its origin or its genesis.